hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 </div>
 ```

-## How to use the "Compact" pagination
+## How to use the "Compact" Pagination

-By default, the basic use of the pagination provides:
+By default, the basic use of the Pagination provides:

-The basic invocation of the "compact" pagination doesn’t require any arguments (apart from the event/routing handlers, see below):
+The basic invocation of the Compact Pagination doesn’t require any arguments (apart from the event/routing handlers, see below):

 ```handlebars
 <Hds::Pagination::Compact />